dips400/peasys-python/README.md

 Peasys is a tool used along a license that should be found on the [dips400](https://dips400.com) website.
 This license key is required for the use of the service Peasys.

 ### Connexion to the server
-Stripe authenticates API requests using your account’s secret key, which you can find in the Stripe Dashboard.
-By default, secret keys can be used to perform any API request without restriction.
+Peasys authenticates API requests using your license key, which you can find in the [dashboard](https://dips400.com/account).

 ```python
 from peasys import pea_client